BenAbramowitz/gaiw2023/program.md

 **[Gather Town Link](https://app.gather.town/events/O8p6uZQ3G1EJELYsXH2v)**

-Information about the joint keynote speakers can be found on the [LSA workshop website](https://minbiaohan.github.io/LSA/program.html)
+There will be two invited talks, by Amy Greenwald and Panayotis Mertikopoulos.
+Information about the keynote speakers can be found on the [LSA workshop website](https://minbiaohan.github.io/LSA/program.html)

 Please find detailed information regarding the workshop schedule below.